-The Johnson County Food Policy Council serves an advisory body that reviews and recommends policies to strengthen the local food economy and improve access to healthy and nutritious food to the Johnson County Board of County Commissioners (BOCC) and other decision makers in Johnson County.
+The Johnson County Food Policy Council serves an advisory body to the Johnson County Board of County Commissioners (BOCC) and other decision makers in Johnson County that review and recommend policies to strengthen the local food economy and improve access to healthy and nutritious food.

-Johnson County Food Policy Council (JCFPC) will achieve their mission by:
+Johnson County Food Policy Council (JCFPC) will achieve its mission by:

 Building the capacity of local food policy bodies to find common ground on policy priorities, generate public support for those policies, and educate residents and community leaders on issues in our food system.